elainebroche-dev/anagram/README.md

       ![Timer](documentation/images/f06-timer.png)

 -   __F07 Progress Bar and "X OF 10" phrase__
-    - On the Play Game screen, both of these elements support the user in easily seeing how far they have progressed in the current round of anagrams/questions.
-The progress bar increases in width by 10% as each new question is displayed and the X value of the "X OF 10" phrase at the bottom right of the screen also gets incremented.
+    - On the Play Game screen, both of these elements support the user in easily seeing how far they have progressed in the current round of anagrams.
+The progress bar increases in width by 10% as each new anagram is displayed and the X value of the "X OF 10" phrase at the bottom right of the screen also gets incremented.

       ![Progress](documentation/images/f07-progress-bar.png)

 -   __F08 Running total of correct answers__
-    - On the Play Game screen, there is a "N CORRECT ANSWERS" phrase on the bottom right of the screen that keeps a running total of the number of questions the user has answered correctly in the current round - this supports the user in easily seeing their running tally.
+    - On the Play Game screen, there is a "N CORRECT ANSWERS" phrase on the bottom right of the screen that keeps a running total of the number of anagrams the user has answered correctly in the current round - this supports the user in easily seeing their running tally.

       ![Correct Answers](documentation/images/f08-correct-answers.png)